 Irene Lane is the founder & president of Greenloons, which is a company dedicated to providing nature enthusiasts and wildlife conservationists worldwide with trusted information about responsible, sustainable, and certified ecotourism travel vacations and volunteer conservation efforts both in the U.S. and internationally.

-It's one thing to want to be more eco-friendly, but sometimes hard to put that into action.
+It's one thing to want to be more environmentally conscious, but sometimes hard to put that into action.
 Intrepid Travel share their top 10 practical tips for environmentally friendly travel.